ligershark/WebOptimizer/README.md

 }
 ```

+That sets up the middleware that handles the requests and transformation of the files.

-...and finally modify the *ConfigureServices* method by adding a call to `services.AddWebOptimizer()`:
+And finally modify the *ConfigureServices* method by adding a call to `services.AddWebOptimizer()`:

 ```csharp
 public void ConfigureServices(IServiceCollection services)